ChemSimulations/MD-Simulations/docs/VMD.md

 #### Changing the Background
 ```
-To change the background color to white of the pymol visualizer, type the below command in the pymol command prompt.
+To change the background color to white of the VMD visualizer, go to Graphics--> Color-->Display-->Background-->White(select color)
 bg_color white
 ```